-Alan W. Houseman is CLASP's Executive Director.
-Mr. Houseman has written widely about-civil legal assistance to the poor and has been directly involved in many of the initiatives described in this paper.
-Mr. Houseman can be reached at ahouse@clasp.org or (202) 906-8001.
+Alan W. Houseman was CLASP's Executive Director until August of 2013.
+Mr. Houseman has written widely about civil legal assistance to the poor and has been directly involved in many of the initiatives described in this paper.
+Mr. Houseman can be reached at alan4234@aol.com or (202) 726-5291

-Linda E. Perle is a Senior Attorney at CLASP and heads the legal services effort.
-Ms. Perle has been involved with civil legal assistance since 1975 and has worked at CLASP since 1988.
-She has been leading CLASP's "general counsel" work for the legal services community since 1996.
-Ms. Perle can be reached at lperle@clasp.org or (202) 906-8002.
+Linda E. Perle was Director of Legal Services at CLASP until January of 2012.
+Ms. Perle had been involved with civil legal assistance since 1975 and worked at CLASP from 1988.
+She led CLASP's "general counsel" work for the legal services community since 1996.